gshrikantraju/Cricket-match-scheduling/README.md

-# Cricket-match-scheduling\n
+# Cricket-match-scheduling
-Scheduling cricket match between teams present in list such that each and every team plays only one match with other teams.\n
+Scheduling cricket match between teams present in list such that each and every team plays only one match with other teams.
-Example: \n
+Example:
-  teams = ['A', 'B', 'C', 'D']\n
+  teams = ['A', 'B', 'C', 'D']
-  OUTPUT =  A Vs. B,\n
+  OUTPUT =  A Vs. B,
-            A Vs. C,\n
+            A Vs. C,
-            A Vs. D,\n
+            A Vs. D,
-            B Vs. C,\n
+            B Vs. C,
-            B Vs. D,\n
+            B Vs. D,
-            C Vs. D\n
+            C Vs. D